Modern education in Ethiopia: Haile Selassie regime

-The American education advisor Ernest Work appointed and contrived education cycle consisting 6 years of primary, 6 years of secondary, and 4 years of university education with high emphasis of teachers education/training and agriculture.
+The American education advisor Ernest Work appointed and contrived education cycle consisting of 6 years of primary, 6 years of secondary, and 4 years of university education with high emphasis of teachers education/training and agriculture.
 From 1930 to 1935, provincial schools and community schools for children of foreigners, a teaching training, and Boy Scouts' school were opened.
 British-Ethiopian historian Richard Pankhurst noted that the literacy rate was elevated henceforth.
 During Italian occupation of Ethiopia (1936–1941), formal education was suspended until the state machinery could be reassembled and the school reopened.

 Between 1944 and 1950, educational funded resources became scarce and the growth rate of education slowed down.
 During the post-liberation period, the British exerted to invest schools, and English became the main curricula for Ethiopian education.
 It resembled to East African British colonies by textbooks and students were prepared for the London General Certificate Examination (LGCE), which was functional to the Ethiopian education from 1947 to 1958.